FluidSynth/fluidsynth/doc/ladspa.md

 command can be called multiple times and will overwrite the previous connection made on that effect port.

-Please note that there is not command to unlink an effect port.
-Use `ladspa_reset` to clear everything start from scratch.
+Please note that there is no command to unlink an effect port.
+Use `ladspa_reset` to clear everything and start from scratch.

 Can only be used when the effect unit is not active.